reportportal/docs/src/md/src/DashboardsAndWidgets/WidgetCreation.md

 ## Cumulative trend chart

 Shows the growth trend of summary statistics of launches with the same attribute key.
+You can see a growth of statistics from the build to the build, or from version to version.
+A widget does not require an edit or new filter creation.
+If new version (build, release or other) is added to ReportPortal, new information will be added to the graph.

 [ ![Cumulative Video](Images/userGuide/widgetTypes/CumulativeFirstLevelView.png) ](https://youtu.be/F51a1JpEITo)

 **Widget's parameters:**
 - Filter
-- Parameter: only Latest launches
+- Parameters: only Latest launches
-- Number of shown attrinutes on the widget
+- Number of shown attrinutes on the widget: 1 - 15
 - Attribute key for the first level (mandatory)
 - Attribute key for the second level (optional)

 **Widget view**
 A widget have two levels.

-For the first level  the system uses the last 600 launches from thechosen filter.
+**For the first level**  the system uses the last 600 launches from the chosen filter.
 Then  system searches all launches which have attributes with the key specified on the widget wizard for the first widget level (for example attribute key - BUILD).
 Then system combines launches into groups around unique attribute value (BUILD:3.6, BUILD:V3.7, BUILD:3.8…..).
 After that the system should keep in each group **only latest executions** (e.g.  the latest launches for BUILD:3.6,  the latest launches  BUILD:V3.7,  the latest launches  BUILD:3.8…. ) and reflects statistics for all unique attributes on the graph for the first widget level.